Camper BMS

 Here's how it works in practice:

-1. You connect your own payment gateway (Square, eWay, Westpac OnlinePay, ANZ Worldline, or Pin Payments) to Camper BMS via an API Integration (API keys or OAuth).
+1. You connect your own payment provider (Square, eWay, Westpac OnlinePay, ANZ Worldline, or Pin Payments) to Camper BMS via an API Integration (API keys or OAuth).

 2. A guest makes a booking or pays an invoice through your Camper BMS-powered booking flow.

-3. The payment is processed directly by your gateway.
-The funds go straight into your account, under your merchant agreement, on your settlement schedule.
+3. The payment is processed directly by your provider.
+The funds go straight into your account, under your provider agreement, on your settlement schedule.

 4. Camper BMS records the final high level transaction details, such as payment status and total value, and updates the booking status automatically.

 Refunds are processed by your payment provider under your account.
-Camper BMS can initiate refund requests via the payment provider’s API on your behalf, where supported and explicitly authorized.
+You can initiate refunds through Camper BMS where the payment provider's API supports it - it's a technical interface only, with you in control.

 That's it.
-We facilitate the connection between your booking system and your payment gateway.
+We facilitate the connection between your booking system and your payment provider.
 We don't sit in the middle of the money.

 So How Does Camper BMS Get Paid?